-- 49. This strategic outcome will be achieved through the following four outputs: - Food-insecure refugees receive food transfers that meet their basic food and nutrition needs. - Preschool and primary and intermediate schoolchildren receive food transfers on the days they attend school. - Refugees benefit from appropriate social and behaviour change communications and raised awareness of adequate nutrition, food preparation and food utilization. - Refugees benefit from diversified capacity strengthening and livelihood activities that enhance their skills and improve their food security and nutrition through a new resilience approach.
+- 47. This strategic outcome will be achieved through the following four outputs: - Food-insecure people in the refugee camps receive food transfers that meet their basic food and nutrition needs. - Preschool and primary and intermediate schoolchildren receive food transfers on the days they attend school. - > Targeted population benefits from appropriate social and behaviour change communications and raised awareness of adequate nutrition, food preparation and food utilization. - Targeted population benefits from diversified capacity strengthening and livelihood activities that enhance their skills and improve their food security and nutrition through a new resilience approach.